-During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-You use a mortgage broker to consider your financial circumstance and find the lender who has the right loan for you.
-Your broker will submit your loan application to one or more lenders, and works with the chosen lender until the loan closes.
-The borrower pays a commission to the broker if the loan closes.
+During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+Your mortgage broker will stand as facilitator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+A mortgage broker can analyze your numbers to find out which lender is the best fit for you.
+From application to closing, your mortgage broker works with you: presenting your mortgage application to a number of lenders, and walking you with the chosen lender through to closing.
+If the loan closes, the broker's commission is given by the borrower.